bashithareddy16/OrderService-SpringBoot/README.md

 I have implemented separate APIs for different functionalities: for example placing an order, getting order details and reducing the product quantity when an order is placed using the Orderzservice and ProductService component.

-In this project, the Service Registry (Eureka Server) is utilized to facilitate the connection of ProductService.
+In this project, the Service Registry (Eureka Server) is utilized to facilitate the connection of OrderService.

 I have verified the functionality of these APIs by testing them with Postman, ensuring that they respond correctly.
 To persist the data, I have integrated a MySQL database into the project.
 The database stores the necessary information related to products and orders, allowing for efficient data management and retrieval.